Diagrams

 And here is the rendered autodoc output:

-class tests.machines.showcase_simple.SimpleSC(model: TModel | None = None, state_field: str = 'state', start_value: Any = None, listeners: List[object] | None = None, **kwargs: Any)[source]
+class tests.machines.showcase_simple.SimpleSC(model: TModel | None = None, state_field: str = 'state', start_value: Any = None, listeners: list[object] | None = None, **kwargs: Any)[source]

 A simple three-state machine.